 |ICTICT517||Match ICT needs with the strategic direction of the organisation|

 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

+All applicants must be at least 18 years of age.
 Applicants for the ICT50220 Diploma of Information Technology (Advanced Programming) program must have prior basic skills and knowledge in:

 or attainment of